MarkiZdeGenerAt/Smart-Dashboard/README.md

 entities and group them by their assigned area, similar to Dwains Dashboard.
 Rooms can specify an `order` field to control their position in the dashboard.
 All options are validated using `voluptuous` to catch mistakes early.
+You can embed any standard Lovelace card by listing its configuration under `cards`.
+For example `type: glance` or `type: light` entries are passed through to the generated dashboard unchanged.

 ## Web Client